Dynamic Spectrum Access in Time-varying Environment: Distributed Learning Beyond Expectation Optimization: Simulation Results and Discussion

 To begin with, the achievable effective capacities of the users with different QoS indices are shown in Fig. \ref{fig:comparison_QoS}.
+There are also five channels with the average received SNR being 5dB, 6dB, 7dB, 8dB and 9dB respectively.
 The results are obtained by taking 5000 independent trials and then taking expectation.
 It is noted that for a given QoS index, e.g., $\theta=10^{-2}$, increasing the number of the users leads to significant increases in the aggregate effective capacity when the number of users is small, e.g., $N\le11$.
 However, it is also shown that the increase in the aggregate effective capacity becomes trivial when the number of users is large, e.g., $N >11$.
 The reason is that the access opportunities are abundant when the number of the users is small while they are saturated when the number of users is large.
 Also, for a given number of users, e.g., $N=7$, the achievable aggregate increases as the QoS indices decrease.
 In particular, as the QoS indices become sufficiently small, e.g., $\theta<10^{-3}$, the achievable effective capacity moderates.
 The reasons are as follows: 1) smaller value of QoS index implies loose QoS requirements in the packet violating probability and hence leads to larger effective capacity, and 2) when the QoS index approaches zero, say, when it becomes sufficiently small, the effective capacity degrades to the expected capacity.
 It is noted that the presented results in this figure comply with the properties of the effective capacity, which were analyzed in Section III.B.